CESSProject/doc-v2/community/ambassador.md

 2. **Personal Development**

-    Ambassadors have opportunities to attend industry summits covering various technological and related subjects.
+    Ambassadors have opportunities to attend industry summits.
 These events allow them to engage in meaningful conference activities and connect with influential thought leaders in the industry.

 3. **Personal Branding Opportunities**

-    CESS offers exciting international exchange opportunities, enabling ambassadors to establish their brandings, including speaking at prominent global ecosystem events online and in person.
-Personal social media accounts may also gain greater attention and influence through participating in these events.
+    CESS offers exciting international exchange opportunities, enabling ambassadors to establish their own brand, including speaking at prominent global ecosystem events online and in-person.
+Personal social media accounts may also gain greater attention and influence through participation in these events.

 4. **Access to the Latest CESS Information**

     Ambassadors will work closely with CESS core team and be the first ones to learn about CESS's progress and news, including technology, products, market, and industry information.

-If interested, please visit our [Ambassador Program page](https://www.cess.cloud/ambassador.html).
+If you are interested, please visit our [Ambassador Program page](https://www.cess.cloud/ambassador.html) to apply.